 Total manufacturing cost = materials costs + labor costs + overhead costs

 While you can do some preliminary research into raw materials costs, labor costs, and prices in your product market, the best way to get accurate pricing is to talk to manufacturers.
 Manufacturing costs can vary widely between manufacturers, even within industries.
-The best way to get a good price is to speak with multiple suppliers, which we will discuss further in step four.
+The best way to get a good price is to speak with multiple suppliers, which we will discuss in step four.

-While you should do your best to estimate your costs, at this stage, you will not have an exact figure and things might change during the prototyping process.
+While you should do your best to estimate your costs, at this stage, you will not have an exact figure, and things might change during the prototyping process.
 This figure should give you a ballpark estimate.

-2. Create a Prototype
+Step 2: Create a Prototype

 Once you have developed a product concept that is financially viable and fills a need for your target market, it is time to develop a prototype.
 A prototype is a preliminary product model from which you and your manufacturers will develop your final product.
-Your prototype can be either physical or digital, but either way, it needs to be a clear enough rendering of your vision that your manufacturers can use it as the basis for the goods they make for you.
+Your prototype can be physical or digital; either way, it needs to be a clear enough rendering of your vision that your manufacturers can use it as the basis for the goods they make for you.

 Some manufacturers have a product development process where you can produce and develop prototypes alongside your manufacturer.
 This process can be expensive, however, so you can also utilize tools like: